kamrulislambappy/tailwindcss-setup/README.md

 </br>

 #### <a name="run-project">**6.** Run Projects</a>
-Finally, type `npm run tailwindcss` from your project's terminal and then open the `index.html` file in the browser. ↓↓↓
+Finally, type `npm run tailwind` from your project's terminal and then open the `index.html` file in the browser. ↓↓↓

 ```bash
 npm run tailwind